zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

 And, well, that's where all hell broke loose:

 > I actually started down this path and set about running `pip install --dry-run --ignore-installed --report` on all 397,267 packages.
 This turned out to be a *terrible* idea.
-Unbeknownst to me, **even with \-\-dry-run pip will execute arbitrary code found in the package's setup.py**.
-In fact, **merely asking pip to** *download* **a package can execute arbitrary code** (see pip issues 7325 and 1884 for more details)!
+Unbeknownst to me, <span style="color: red">**even with \-\-dry-run pip will execute arbitrary code found in the package's setup.py**</span>.
+In fact, <span style="color: red">**merely asking pip to** *download* **a package can execute arbitrary code**</span> (see pip issues [7325](https://github.com/pypa/pip/issues/7325) and [1884](https://github.com/pypa/pip/issues/1884) for more details)!
 So when I tried to dry-run install almost 400K Python packages, [hilarity ensued](https://twitter.com/moyix/status/1566561433898426368).
 I spent a long time [cleaning up the mess](https://twitter.com/moyix/status/1566578412663209984), and discovered some [pretty poor setup.py practices](https://twitter.com/moyix/status/1566609622680608770) along the way.
 But hey, at least I got [two free pictures of anime catgirls](https://twitter.com/moyix/status/1566612152558944257), deposited directly into my home directory.
 Convenient!
 >
 > Once I had managed to clean up the mess (or hopefully, anyway—I never did find out what package tried to execute sudo), I decided I needed a different approach.

-(Editor's note: I've removed the links to the Pip issues because they'll come up again later in this post.
-And yes, that last link *does* include the pictures in question.)
+(Editor's note: Yes, that last link *does* include the catgirl pictures in question.)

 So, to reiterate from the introduction: the arbitrary setup code included with an sdist can be run *even for innocuous sounding "download" commands*.